vintagecodemedia/socialexchange/doc/social-exchange-communications.md

 ### Encryption
 Immediately after the protocol version is negotiated, the server must present a certificate, and the client must decide whether or not to honor it.
 Then the client presents a client certificate and the server must decide whether to honor that.
 At this point all communications are encrypted.

+### Provider-Provider Transactions
+When a user creates content and allows another user on another network to receive it, the first provider will use UPDATE
+    UPDATE TO bob@b.example.com FROM alice@a.example.com <content-id> <type> <preview-bytesize><preview>

+To which sensible responses include
+    200 OK